Background pattern

 Composition of Couldina with Acetylsalicylic Acid effervescent tablets

-• The active principles are: acetylsalicylic acid, chlorphenamine maleate, and phenylephrine hydrochloride.
+• The active ingredients are: acetylsalicylic acid, chlorphenamine maleate, phenylephrine hydrochloride.
 Each tablet contains 500 mg of acetylsalicylic acid, 2 mg of chlorphenamine maleate, and 7.5 mg of phenylephrine hydrochloride.

 • The other components (excipients) are: anhydrous citric acid (E-330), sodium hydrogen carbonate (E-500ii), anhydrous sodium carbonate (E-500i), sodium citrate (E-331), mannitol (E-421), povidone K 30 (E-1201), glycine (E-640), sodium docusate, and sodium saccharin (E-954ii).

-This medication is presented in the form of effervescent tablets, flat cylindrical tablets with a bright white color, packaged in aluminum tubes coated with an epoxy paint layer, closed with a polyethylene plug containing silica gel, in containers with 20 tablets.
+This medication is presented in the form of effervescent tablets, flat cylindrical white tablets, packaged in aluminum tubes coated with an epoxy paint layer, closed by a polyethylene plug that carries silica gel, in containers with 20 tablets.

 Laboratorios Alter, S.A.